FredKSchott/CoVim/README.md

 ##Troubleshooting
 __Q: I get an import error every time I start Vim__
-A: Make sure Vim is using a version of Python that includes Twisted, and that it's able to find the right libraries.
+A: Make sure Vim is using a version of Python that includes Twisted, and that it's linking to the right libraries.
 See [this post](https://github.com/Valloric/YouCompleteMe/issues/241) for info on debugging & fixing.